rackerlabs/docs-cloud-files/rst/dev-guide/getting-started/disable-CDN.rst

 .. _gsg-disable-cdn:

-Disabling CDN for a container
+Disable CDN for a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To disable use of the CDN for a container, you send an HTTP **POST**